EOSIO/spec-repo/esl_contract_fwd_auth.md

 The [Contract Authentication](esl_contract_trx_auth.md) proposal allows contracts to define their own account structures and authorize transactions from those accounts.
 It mentions that contracts may attest authorizations to other contracts, but doesn't indicate how.
-This EEP proposes a protocol to support this, along with CDT enhancements to simplify implementation.
+This ESL proposes a protocol to support this, along with CDT enhancements to simplify implementation.

 ## Specification